dlarrick/hass-kumo/README.md

 - Reverse-engineer what KumoJS is doing into a Python module, and interface with it directly
 - Code cleanup.
 Code reviews welcome!

+## Status
+- As of June 2019, this module has been working fine for me for several months.
+I have no current plans to implement the TODO list but will accept patches.

 ## License
 [MIT](LICENSE)